 The design and methods of the program

-The research programme “Organising integration” will run for six years, from 2017-01-01 to 2022-12-31.
+The research program “Organizing integration” will run for six years, from 2017-01-01 to 2022-12-31.
 The city of Gothenburg and its metropolitan region will serve as a privileged “urban laboratory” (Evans, 2011) where public, private and civil society-led initiatives are conducted via policies and projects.
 Geographically, the study will zoom in particular neighbourhoods in the city of Gothenburg where issues of marginalisation, stigmatisation and unemployment are considerable.
 When necessary, the program also zooms out to expand the framing of the problem and the analysis to other neighbourhoods, cities and regions in Sweden and Europe.

-Operationally, the programme is divided into five parts – so-called Work packages (WPs).
-The programme commences by identifying and analysing integration initiatives and actors involved in the integration of refugees and other immigrants on the labour market in Gothenburg from a historic perspective (from 1945 to the present).
+Operationally, the program is divided into five parts – so-called Work packages (WPs).
+The program commences by identifying and analysing integration initiatives and actors involved in the integration of refugees and other immigrants on the labour market in Gothenburg from a historic perspective (from 1945 to the present).
 Document analysis, mass media analysis, and a scientific and popular literature analysis will be conducted and discussed at a first workshop with scholars (research team and advisory board and possibly other researchers) and practitioners held at the beginning of the program (WP1).
 WP2, WP3 & WP4 explore labour market integration initiatives run by the private sector (WP2), civil society and NGOs (WP3) and the public sector (WP4) through a range of case studies.
-The programme relies in part on existing collaborative platforms (WP 2, 3 & 4) within and outside the city of Gothenburg.
-One of the most important one of these is Mistra Urban Futures (MUF), Gothenburg Local Platform, with which the researchers in the programme have well-established relationships.
+The program relies in part on existing collaborative platforms (WP 2, 3 & 4) within and outside the city of Gothenburg.
+One of the most important one of these is Mistra Urban Futures (MUF), Gothenburg Local Platform, with which the researchers in the program have well-established relationships.
 Finally, WP5 will create a collaborative platform where practitioners, actors from public, private sector and civil society, the research team, the reference group and other scholars will meet as part of two annual workshops to analyse, discuss and communicate the findings from the different work packages together.
 WP5 will also provide an opportunity to further explore the relationships between the myriad of public and private actors involved in integration.